Indooroopilly suburb profile

 Indooroopilly rental market trends

-The rental market in Indooroopilly has experienced moderate growth, with house rents increasing by 6.9% over the past year to $850 per week, while unit rents have risen by 7.7% to $700 per week.
-This suburb continues to attract renters and investors alike, thanks to its convenient location, strong community amenities, and proximity to educational institutions.
+The rental market in Indooroopilly has experienced moderate growth, with house rents increasing by 6.2% over the past year to $850 per week, and unit rents rising by 6.1% to $700 per week.
+This steady growth reflects the suburb's appeal, driven by its proximity to amenities, educational institutions, and transport links, making it an attractive option for both renters and investors.

 Suburbs near Indooroopilly